Summer Chinese Language & Culture Academy for Youth and Adults

 No previous exposure to the Chinese language is necessary.

-Through the camps, students increase their multicultural competence by engaging in interactive, fun, and educational activities provided by professional and high-quality instructors from the Chinese Language and Culture College of Huaqiao (Wha-Chow) University.
+Through the courses, students will increase their multicultural competence by engaging in interactive, fun, and educational activities provided by instructors from the Chinese Language and Culture College of Huaqiao (Wha-Chow) University.

+Students may enroll in multiple sessions if desired.
 Classes are held Monday - Friday, 9 a.m. - 3 p.m.
 After 3 p.m., students have the option to participate in Open Swim at Whittier College's Graham Athletics Center.
 A lifeguard will be on duty during Open Swim.
+See sample weekly program.

 FEES & REGISTRATION

-$250/session; Registration deadline is 5 days to prior to each session.
+Registration deadline is five days prior to the start of a session.